gemfire/spring-data-for-vmware-gemfire/documentation/reference/data.md

 non-XA compliant resource (e.g. GemFire) in such an arrangement.

 1\.
-First, you must complete Steps 1-4 in [JTA Global Transactions with Tanzu GemFire](https://docs.vmware.com/en/VMware-Tanzu-GemFire/9.15/tgf/GUID-reference-archive_transactions-JTA_transactions.html).
+First, you must complete Steps 1-4 in [JTA Global Transactions with GemFire](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/reference-archive_transactions-JTA_transactions.html).
 This is independent of your Spring [Boot] and/or [Data for GemFire] application and must be completed successfully.

 2\.
-Referring to Step 5 in GemFire's [JTA Global Transactions with Tanzu GemFire](https://docs.vmware.com/en/VMware-Tanzu-GemFire/9.15/tgf/GUID-reference-archive_transactions-JTA_transactions.html), Spring Data for VMware GemFire's Annotation support will attempt to set the `GemFireCache`, [copyOnRead](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/cache/GemFireCache.html#setCopyOnRead-boolean-) property for you when using the `@EnableGemFireAsLastResource` annotation.f Spring Data for VMware GemFire's auto-configuration is unsuccessful in this regard,
+Referring to Step 5 in GemFire's [JTA Global Transactions with GemFire](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/reference-archive_transactions-JTA_transactions.html), Spring Data for VMware GemFire's Annotation support will attempt to set the `GemFireCache`, [copyOnRead](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/cache/GemFireCache.html#setCopyOnRead-boolean-) property for you when using the `@EnableGemFireAsLastResource` annotation.f Spring Data for VMware GemFire's auto-configuration is unsuccessful in this regard,